ldynia/archcolider/RisksAndSensitivePoints.md

 3. Notification about delivery or meal can't be deliverd by prefered channel.
 4. PoS app disconected from network.
 5. Smart fridge disconected from network.
+6. Revew bombing for a 3rd party kitchens.

 # Sensitive points